jacksund/simmate/docs/full_guides/contributing/maintainer_notes.md

 ## Release Procedure

-To generate a new release, adhere to these steps:
+To generate a new release:

 1. Modify the Simmate version number in `pyproject.toml` ([link](https://github.com/jacksund/simmate/blob/main/pyproject.toml))